bentohset/go-eats-form/README.md

 # Go Eats Form
 This repo houses the frontend form and admin dashboard for Go Eats.
 The main repo can be found [here](https://github.com/bentohset/go-eats).

+>Note: Due to TLS and self-signed certification of the web server, requests result in an error.
+To fix this, visit https://go-eats.816b0060473d4e7c99bf.southeastasia.aksapp.io/ and approve of the security risk.
+Pending fixing from devs.

 ## Usage
 The form consists of 2 key pages: